Dovecote: France

-Colombiers and pigeonniers in France
+Colombiers and pigeonniers

 In France, it was called a colombier, fuie or pigeonnier.
-With its extensive cultivation of grain, the favourite food of pigeons, France had 42,000 pigeonniers by the 17th Century, especially in Normandy and the Midi.
+With its extensive cultivation of grain, the favourite food of pigeons, France had 42,000 pigeonniers by the 17th century, especially in Normandy and the Midi.

 The dovecote interior, the space granted to the pigeons, is divided into a number of boulins (pigeon holes).
 Each boulin is the lodging of a pair of pigeons.
 These boulins can be in rock, brick or cob (adobe) and installed at the time of the construction of the dovecote or be in pottery (jars lying sideways, flat tiles, etc.), in braided wicker in the form of a basket or of a nest.
 It is the number of boulins that indicates the capacity of the dovecote.
 The ones at the chateau d'Aulnay in Aulnay-sous-Bois and the one at Château de Panloy in Port-d'Envaux are among the largest in France.

 In the Middle Ages, particularly in France, the possession of a colombier à pied (dovecote on the ground accessible by foot), constructed separately from the corps de logis of the manor-house (having boulins from the top down), was a privilege of the seigneurial lord.
 He was granted permission by his overlord to build a dovecote or two on his estate lands.
 For the other constructions, the dovecote rights (droit de colombier) varied according to the provinces.
 They had to be in proportion to the importance of the property, placed in a floor above a henhouse, a kennel, a bread oven, even a wine cellar.
 Generally, the aviaries were integrated into a stable, a barn or a shed, and were permitted to use no more than 1 ha of arable land.